-When you submit an assignment or dissertation, make sure that you include a front Cover Sheet.
+The MA IEG programme requires electronic submission of all coursework via the relevant unit Moodle course.
+Please follow the instructions on the appropriate Moodle course.
+When you submit an assignment or Dissertation, please make sure that you include a front Cover Sheet and Feedback Sheet.
 You can find a copy of this on Moodle.